Difficulty making birth certificates, Tuban residents write letters to Jokowi, here is the content - ExBulletin

 Difficulty making birth certificates, Tuban residents write letters to Jokowi, here is the content

-TUBAN, KOMPAS.com – A resident of the District Tuban, East Java, wrote an open letter to President Joko Widodo, because difficulty obtaining a birth certificate for the baby.
+TUBAN, KOMPAS.com – A resident of the District Tuban, East Java, wrote an open letter to President Joko Widodo due to the difficulty of making a birth certificate for the baby.

 They are Arif Akbar and Suci Nur Aisiyah, a married couple from Ngjuran village, Bancar district, Tuban regency, East Java.

-Arif Akbar and his wife deliberately wrote a letter to the President of the Republic of Indonesia, Joko Widodo, seeking a solution to his population document management problem in the form of a birth certificate for his child.
+Arif Akbar and his wife deliberately wrote a letter to the President of the Republic of Indonesia Joko Widodo seeking a solution to his population document management problem in the form of his child’s birth certificate.

-Arif struggled to make her son’s birth certificate because the child’s name was too long, exceeding the maximum character limit set by the Population Administration Information System (SIAK) of the General Directorate of civil status and civil status of the Ministry of the Interior.
+Arif had difficulty making her son’s birth certificate because the child’s name was too long, exceeding the maximum character limit set by the Population Administration Information System (SIAK) of the General Directorate of civil status and civil status from the Ministry of the Interior.

 To read also: Difficult for her child to have a birth certificate because the first name is too long, Arif: I’ve been struggling for 3 years